-A lot of the time, the people I meet with have awesome ideas that just don’t need to be a nonprofit, or sometimes they really shouldn’t be a nonprofit.
+When dealing with the idea of becoming a B-corp, a lot of the time the people I meet with have awesome ideas that just don’t need to be a nonprofit, or sometimes they really shouldn’t be a nonprofit.
 And sometimes that can be a hard pill to swallow.

 People usually think nonprofits = good and for-profits = evil.
 For-profits are exclusively profit-driven engines of super-rich greedy people, right?
 That’s not always true!
 There are lots of for-profit companies that do good deeds (think TOMS shoes or Finnegans Brew Co.).

 So, you can be a for-profit and do good things.
 That usually brings up the question – should we try be a B-corp?